deebov/era-ecommerce-react/README.md

 ## What is this??

 > This is a modern ecommerce concept app made with React.js.
-I made this app for implementing and practicing things better.
 Moreoften **I work on the most important features to get different experiences.**

 ## Future plans
 > I am planning to implement these features: